The Top 10 Hiking Adventures in Greater Morgantown

 - The Garden is open to the public from dawn until dusk as a community resource with educational walks, workshops, and activities available throughout the year.

-- Try Yoga in the Park, the Nature Photography Workshop, or the Fall Mushroom Walk.
+- Try Yoga in the Park or the Nature Photography Workshop

 - Hammocks are placed throughout the Garden for hikers to relax can relax and enjoy the natural bounty.
 The hammocks are part of the Botanical Garden’s newest art installation project, “Hammock Haven.”

 The Monongahela River Trail meanders through a wooded river valley.
 As its name suggests, there are many scenic views of the Monongahela River and an occasional waterfall may be found while hiking along the Trail.